Home » Archive » How to Put Parental Control on Oculus (Meta Quest)

 Overusing VR headsets can damage a person’s health easily.
 But the scary part is when a kid uses such headsets.
 Research has shown that kids can suffer from long-lasting damage when they use these headsets.
 Some of these risks include:

-Little girl screaming while using a VR headset
+Screaming child using a VR headset

 How to Put Parental Control on Meta Quest 2